-Quick Solvers 2: Around the Bend
+Quick Solvers 2: Amphitheater Arc Solver

-In Quick Solvers, I showed three tabs from my solver spreadsheet that helps with common design and tuning tasks.
+In Quick Solvers 1, I showed three tabs from my solver spreadsheet that helps with common design and tuning tasks.
 Now it’s time to add another tab to that spreadsheet to help with audience geometry.
 The basic geometry that we use to model audience listening planes for prediction often tells us everything we need to know despite sometimes being quite simplified from reality.
 With a few shows of a laser disto, the large flat floors and raked seating inclines are easy to build in most prediction platforms.
 It’s the curved surfaces that prove perennially difficult.
 As discussed in Dimensional Focus, sometimes we can dodge this bullet by leaving them out (after all this is how the early days of line array prediction were done - all 2D landing strips).

 Sometimes, though, we can’t safely omit all the curved surfaces from our prediction.
 What if the entire audience plane is curved?
 This type of “swept span” architecture is quite common in theaters, amphitheaters and the indoor-outdoor echo chambers we affectionally call ‘sheds,’ in which the audience geometry is effectively an inclined plane pivoted or extruded around a point, as if it were turned on a lathe.